 These policies and procedures set forth the administrative, financial, clinical, quality improvement, and information services infrastructure necessary to provide services.
-Provider organizations shall demonstrate that they meet these standards by being credentialed by NC Medicaid the Local Management Entity (LME).
+Provider organizations shall demonstrate that they meet these standards by being credentialed by NC Medicaid.
 As part of the endorsement, the provider must notify the LME-MCO of the therapies, practices, or models that the provider has chosen to implement.
 Additionally, within one year of enrollment as a provider with NC Medicaid, the organization shall achieve national accreditation with at least one of the designated accrediting agencies.
 (Providers who were enrolled prior to July 1, 2008, shall have achieved national accreditation within three years of their enrollment date.)
-The organization shall be established as a legally constituted entity capable of meeting all of the requirements of the Provider Endorsement, Medicaid Enrollment Agreement, Medicaid Bulletins, and service implementation standards.
+The organization shall be established as a legally constituted entity capable of meeting all of the requirements of the Provider Endorsement, Medicaid Bulletins, and service implementation standards.

-For Medicaid services, the organization is responsible for obtaining prior authorization from Medicaid's approved vendor for medically necessary services identified in the PCP.
 The IIH service provider organization shall comply with all applicable federal and state requirements.
 This includes, but is not limited to, DHHS statutes, rules, policies, and Implementation Updates; Medicaid Bulletins; and other published instruction.